GoogleCloudPlatform/cloud-builders/gke-deploy/doc/deploying-with-cloud-build.md

 # Run build, replacing substitution variables accordingly.
 gcloud builds submit . --project=$PROJECT --config cloudbuild-with-configs.yaml --substitutions=_IMAGE_NAME=$IMAGE_NAME,_IMAGE_VERSION=$VERSION,_GKE_CLUSTER=$CLUSTER,_GKE_LOCATION=$LOCATION,_K8S_YAML_PATH=config,_K8S_APP_NAME=$APP,_K8S_NAMESPACE=$NAMESPACE,_OUTPUT_BUCKET=$BUCKET

-# After the build finishes, you should be able to visit the IP Address printed
-# in the > Deployed Resources table in the Service row.
-# e.g., Service                    test-app        Yes      104.154.67.125
 ```

 You can remove the `artifacts` field in your Cloud Build config if you do not